argon-rbx/argon/VSC Extension/README.md

 ![Argon logo and name](https://raw.githubusercontent.com/DervexHero/Argon/main/VSC%20Extension/images/LogoName.png 'Argon')

 # About
-Argon is a simple two-way sync plugin for Roblox and extension for Visual Studio Code allowing developers not only to sync code but every possible Roblox class with ease.
+Argon is a simple two-way sync plugin for Roblox and extension for Visual Studio Code allowing developers not only sync code with ease, but any other instance as well.
 Argon is an alternative for Rojo not its replacement!

 # Links
 * Roblox [plugin](https://create.roblox.com/marketplace/asset/11263738833/)